 Of the multiple appointments, tests and surgical procedures he’s had at Children's Hospital of Philadelphia (CHOP), some have been at the Main Campus, some at CHOP’s Specialty Care & Surgery Center in King of Prussia, Pa.
 Karen’s preference for the latter is unequivocal: “City traffic makes me incredibly nervous,” she says.
 “When I’m driving to King of Prussia, I can physically feel my body relax.”

-After being discharged from the NICU, the family came to CHOP to be seen by Jordan Swanson, MD, MSc, an attending surgeon in the Division of Plastic and Reconstructive Surgery with special clinical expertise in cleft, craniofacial and pediatric plastic surgery.
+After being discharged from the NICU, the family came to CHOP to be seen by Jordan Swanson, MD, MSc, an attending surgeon in the Division of Plastic, Reconstructive and Oral Surgery with special clinical expertise in cleft, craniofacial and pediatric plastic surgery.
 Swanson immediately identified some concerning features, including a small jaw, U-shaped cleft palate, and Alex’s tongue falling backward, and requested a sleep study.
 The results revealed that Alex had severe obstructive sleep apnea.

 Through testing by the Division of Human Genetics, Alex was diagnosed with a rare chromosomal anomaly syndrome called 3q13 microdeletion syndrome.
 “Only 30 or 40 people with it have been studied,” says Karen, and the syndrome affects each person in highly different ways.

 A few months after he was born, Alex underwent surgery to open up his airway and advance his jaw to the typical position.
 Just after he turned 1 year old, another procedure repaired his palate.
 He has been examined by Cardiology, is followed by the Cleft Program, Ophthalmology, Dermatology and Otolaryngology (ear/nose/throat), and has an upcoming sedated hearing test with Audiology.